zhaoyan543/McSausage/README.md

 2) If the Red LED light up, it means that the student doesn't belong to the class.
 3) However, if the student were to belong in the class the student were have to face the PiCam to allow the facial recognition to check    if it matches the correct student.
 4) If there is a student that had tapped in, the Yellow LED light that is not placed together with the other LED will light up to          represent classroom light being turn on.
-5) If there are two Yellow LED were to light up also, it means that student is late.
+5) If the Yellow LED among the three LED were to light up, it means that student is late.
+Red LED represent absent as the student tapped    in later than the class end time.
+Green LED represent early for class.

 ## Section 9 Bonus Feature